top of page

 1. Electrical Equipment Surveying

-An electrical survey is completed in order to gather the technical data such as equipment ratings, protective devices settings, and cable sizes.
-Also a sketch of the one-line diagram is developed for the electrical system.
+An electrical survey is completed in order to gather the technical data such as equipment ratings, protective devices settings, cable sizes.
+A sketch of the one-line diagram is developed for the electrical system.

 We offer the service to draft a one-line diagram of the overall system in AutoCAD for troubleshooting and records purposes.